NextCenturyCorporation/mcs-ingest/scorecard/README.md

 * Actions on ramps, including whether the agent successfully went up, abandonded going up or down, and fell off
 * Moving, rotating, torquing interactions with objects
+* Determine which side of the platform the agent went to (correct or incorrect)
 * Attempting physically impossible actions.
 This is not implemented yet.
   * e.g., trying to pick up a sofa or another similarly large item; trying to interact with the floor or wall
   * Impossible actions will be counted from the first attempt.